 Because, you know, as alleged, and of course, if proven, Willis's actions require disqualification from the case.

-And potentially the charges dropped against Trump and all other defendants.
+And potentially, the charges dropped against Trump and all other defendants.

-This this appears to be a very severe breach of the public's trust and the integrity of the case.
+This appears to be a very severe breach of the public's trust and the integrity of the case.

-Uh he actually filed for divorce the day after he entered into his contract on November 1st, 2021.
+He actually filed for divorce the day after he entered into his contract on November 1st, 2021.

-And as you noted, yeah, he took the six hundred and fifty thousand dollars and spent some of it on trips to Napa on these cruises, um, and it's been reported give credit where credit's due by the Atlanta Journal Constitution that some of the money that was sent to Wade from Ms. Willis could constitute a federal crime, could be honest services for us.
+And it's been reported, give credit where credit's due by the Atlanta Journal Constitution, that some of the money that was sent to Wade from Ms. Willis could constitute a federal crime, could be honest services fraud.

 It could also be prosecuted under the same federal racketeering statute they're attempting to charge Donald Trump under right now, ironically.